United States–Yemen relations: Foreign aid

+In April 2024, U.S. Special Envoy for Yemen, Tim Lenderking, traveled to Saudi Arabia and Oman to engage with partners on the imperative for an immediate cessation of Houthi assaults in the Red Sea and Gulf of Aden, which are undermining progress on the Yemen peace process and the delivery of humanitarian assistance to Yemen and other countries in need.

 Diplomatic missions and ambassadors

 The U.S. embassy in Sana'a is currently closed.
 There is a Yemeni embassy in Washington, D.C.
 The current U.S. ambassador to Yemen is Christopher Henzel, resident in Riyadh.

 Attack on the American Embassy in Sana'a

 On September 17, 2008, a bombing of the American embassy in Sana'a, the capital of Yemen, left 10 Yemeni civilians and police dead.

 Closure of American Embassy in 2010

-In late December 2009, the Embassy asked Americans in Yemen to keep watch of any suspicious terrorist activity following a terrorist incident on board a flight to the U.S. that was linked to Yemen.
-On 3 January 2010, concerned about information suggesting terrorist threats might be imminent, the Embassy in Sana'a closed for two days.
+In late December 2009, the embassy asked Americans in Yemen to keep watch of any suspicious terrorist activity following a terrorist incident on board a flight to the U.S. that was linked to Yemen.
+On 3 January 2010, concerned about information suggesting terrorist threats might be imminent, the embassy in Sana'a closed for two days.